 14. Jerome Ghost Town

+Jerome, Arizona, is a small town in the Black Hills of the Verde Valley.
+The town was founded as a copper mining camp in the late 19th century.
 The town reached its peak population of 10,000 in the 1920s.
-However, the copper deposits were eventually exhausted and the town’s population began to decline.
-Jerome is now a popular tourist destination and is listed on the National Register of Historic Places.
+However, the copper deposits were eventually exhausted, and the town’s population declined.
+Jerome is now a popular tourist destination on the National Register of Historic Places.

 There were many reports of strange noises and sightings of ghostly apparitions.
 Some people reported seeing the ghosts of former miners and residents who had died in Jerome.